DevOtts/scrum-story-gpt/README.md

 4. If you already configured your OpenAI Key, keep selecting the checkbox "Use ChatGPT to enhance it" and it will create a full scrum story based on a scrum template.
 5. If you unselect the checkbox, it will add your raw text to the description box.

+> Important to say that adding the description may take from 30 seconds to 1 minute.
 ![How to add a description](blob/howto-descriptions.gif)

 ## Examples of a good description